copiousfreetime/try-them-all/posts/02_dataset_quality.md

  >wallpaper < |     5
 ```

-<em>That || operator is the SQL string concatenation operator, its used here to visually show us the padding.</em>
+<em>That || operator is the SQL string concatenation operator, its used here to visually show the padding.</em>

 Yup -- looks like there might be something to this -- [I asked Unsplash about it](https://github.com/unsplash/datasets/issues/13).
 There's a whole lot of text fields in the Unsplash data, and like I said, humans never enter data consistently.
 Turns out this is a known factor in this dataset and [they are are open to community input](https://github.com/unsplash/datasets/issues/13#issuecomment-672635482):